wsyd414/IntroToGithub/motivation/motivation.md

 Motivation:

   Let's test our first commit.
   My motivation for creating this class is to learn and master ruby and ruby on rails myself.
 The goal is always self improvement.
 If I can   teach a someone else I can teach myself.
-What do I want to learn first.
-I want to learn to make a deployable app.
-  A useful web app.

-  My idea for an app currently is a financer.

-  You tell the financer how much you make every two weeks...

-  You will tell the financer how much you get paid and how often (bi-weekly, weekly, monthly, by-contract)...

-  You tell the financer how much you want to put into savings, home, wedding, frivaoous activities, etc. (10%, 20%, %50, etc.) or you could do flat dollar value (50.00, 100.00, 150.00,etc.)

-  The financer will tell you how much will be in your account in months or years to come.

-  How to get started.
-Let's build a simple finacner app.

-  I created a small prototype.
-Need to implement with oop.
-  Classes etc.
+  I want us to bring out the best in each other and highlight each others qualities.

+  My goal proffessional goal is to create flexibility for myself in my work so I can start a family and find work life balance.
+My goal is   to motivate you and have you feel like this career shift is possible for you.
+Through hard work and definitive purpose it is possible.